ColmNestorLab/skewing_XCI/README.md

 *Hardware used AMD Ryzen Threadripper PRO 5995WX 64-Cores, 256 GB of RAM.
 However, should work on any system with enough RAM to support the in-memory operations in R.*

-*To run the code, download the scripts and the required R packages*
+*To run the code, download the scripts and install the required R packages.*

 *Data used in this paper includes: WGS data from GTEx to identify suitable X-linked repeats, tables exported from GeneMapper5 (from 3500 Genetic Analyzer runs) and RNA-seq and WES from GTEx.*